StevenKehrli/Trelnex/README.md

 Using `TInterface` (an `interface`) instead of `TItem` (a `class` that implements `TInterface`) enforces the data integrity of the DTO.

 The `IBaseItem` interface does not expose any set accessors for its properties.
 This makes it impossible for a developer to set a property incorrectly.
-Instead, it is the responsibility of the `ICommandProvider` to set these properties correctly.
+Instead, it is the responsibility of the `IDataProvider` to set these properties correctly.

 ### DispatchProxy